top of page

 BETHANY

-The town of Bethany figues prominently in the Gospels, as the home of sisters Martha and Mary, and their brother Lazarus, whom Jesus raised from the dead.
+The town of Bethany appears in the gospels of Luke and John, as the home of sisters Martha and Mary, and their brother Lazarus, whom Jesus would raise from the dead.
 It's also the town where Jesus departed from his disciples, and was carried up into heaven (Luke 24:50).
 Located on the southeastern slope of the Mount of Olives, Bethany lies less than two miles east of Jerusalem.

 WHEN WERE THE GOSPELS WRITTEN?

-The first Gospel to appear was Mark's, written about 65 A.D.
+The first Gospel to appear was Mark's, written about 30 years after Jesus' crucifixion and resurrection (in 65 A.D).
 Second was Luke's, written some time between 65 and 70 A.D.
 Third was Matthew's, composed between 85 and 90 A.D.
 John's Gospel--the fourth and last to appear--was written between 90 and 110 A.D.
-What follows is a brief analysis of each, beginning with Matthew's Gospel:
+In light of recent scholarship, some Bible commenators now believe John's Gospel was written a corrective of the other three.

 THE GOSPEL OF MATTHEW